 Another point Bartel touches on is the use of CGI in VR training.
 With CGI characters, students are likely to experience the Uncanny Valley effect, which explains that people would be, “repelled and revolted by interactions with robots that appear ‘almost human’ but not exactly human”.

 This creates a challenge in de-escalation and use-of-force training because the CGI characters are unable to represent the subtleties of human behavior.
 Students are then faced with the difficulty in be unable to read the character’s emotions and not knowing if they are reacting to the threat or the “subconscious aversion” that they have towards the virtual character.

-To learn more and read the full article, click here!
+To learn more and read the full article about Augmented Reality Police Training, click here!

 When shopping for televisions, speakers, smartphones, etc., consumers understand variations of these technologies exist.
 When shopping for a TV, you consider clarity, size, features and more.
 So why wouldn’t you do the same research when making an important purchase— training for your department?

-Variations of law enforcement training tools exist, but not all provide the same results.
-Using screens and projectors gives an entirely different experience and result when compared to virtual reality (VR) goggles/headsets.
+Variations of virtual reality law enforcement training tools exist, but not all provide the same results.
+Using screens and projectors gives an entirely different experience and result when compared to virtual reality (VR) goggles/headsets or police virtual reality training.
 VR is an improving and promising technology, but it is still not up to the task of training officers.
-Training is a task that requires high fidelity environments that immerse officers.
+Training is a task that requires high-fidelity environments that immerse officers.

 Training scars – also called negative training – occurs when what you do in the classroom does not accurately match what is done in the real world.
 VR is lightweight and compact, plus the shiny new technology can sway agencies, but how is the training content?